mhetacc/DataMiningChallenges/RiceChallenge/Rice_report.md

 ### Random Forest

 Since this method is the most resource intensive by far, I had to leverage R's multiprocessing capabilities using *doParallel* library.
+I also used the *ranger* method which is a separate R package that provides a faster and more efficient implementation for the random forest algorithm.

 ```{r}
 library(doParallel)